Key takeaways

 - The party being released from liability (the "releasee")

-It’s important to include full legal names and any relevant identifiers, like business names or titles, to avoid ambiguity.
-For example, in employment disputes, you’d list the employee and the employer, including the legal name of the company.
+Include full legal names and any relevant identifiers—business names, titles, addresses—to avoid ambiguity.
+In employment disputes, list the employee and the employer, including the legal name of the company.

 Defining the claims being released